Frotune777/zohra_management_app/PROJECT_CONTEXT.md

 > **Purpose**: This file provides complete project context for LLMs to understand the entire system architecture, codebase, and functionality.

+# How to use this file (for tools & devs)

+- **Devs**: Read this once before big changes.
+Check the "Test Expectations" and "Critical Business Rules" sections before merging.
+- **LLMs / Agents**: Treat this document as the **source of truth**.
+Do not violate constraints or assumptions defined here.

 ---

 ## 🎯 Project Overview